Millacy/coalesce-22-advanced-testing-workshop/README.md

 4. Run `dbt deps` to install dependencies.

 5. Confirm your setup:
-   1. Navigate to the IDE by clicking on the `Develop` tab in the upper right-hand corner
+   1. Navigate to the IDE by clicking on the `Develop` tab in the upper left-hand corner
    2. Try running the following commands:
      ```bash
      $ dbt run